Top 14 Data Security Best Practices

 Pop-up blockers

-Pop-ups are not just irritating; they are a security threat.
-Pop-ups (including pop-unders) represent unwanted programs running on the system, so they can jeopardize the system’s well-being.
+Pop-ups are more than just irritating; they are a security threat.
+Pop-ups (including pop-unders) represent unwanted programs running on the system, so they can jeopardize its well-being.

 Host-based firewalls

 Personal firewalls are software-based firewalls installed on each computer in the network.
-They work in much the same way as larger border firewalls — they filter out certain packets to prevent them from leaving or reaching your system.
-The need for personal firewalls is often questioned, especially in corporate networks that have large dedicated firewalls that keep potentially harmful traffic from reaching internal computers.
-However, that firewall can’t do anything to prevent internal attacks, which are quite common and often very different from the ones from the internet; attacks that originate within a private network are usually carried out by viruses.
-So, instead of disabling personal firewalls, simply configure a standard personal firewall according to your organization’s needs and export those settings to the other personal firewalls.
+They work in much the same way as larger border firewalls: by filtering out certain packets to prevent them from leaving or reaching your system.
+Many may not see a need for personal firewalls, especially in corporate networks with large dedicated firewalls.
+However, those large firewalls can’t do anything to prevent internal attacks, which, unlike ones from the internet, are usually carried out by viruses.
+Instead of disabling personal firewalls, simply configure a standard personal firewall according to your organization’s needs, exporting those settings to other personal firewalls as well.

-• Targeted testing is performed by the organization's IT team and the penetration testing team working together.
+• Targeted testing is performed collaboratively by the organization's IT team and the penetration testing team.
 It's sometimes referred to as a "lights turned on" approach because everyone can see the test being carried out.

-• External testing targets a company's externally visible servers or devices, including domain servers, email servers, web servers or firewalls.
-The objective is to find out if an outside attacker can get in and how far they can go once they've gained access.
+• External testing targets a company's externally visible servers or devices, including domain servers, email servers, web servers and firewalls.
+The objective is to find out if an outside attacker can get in and how far they could go.

 • Internal testing performs an inside attack behind the firewall by an authorized user with standard access privileges.
 This kind of test is useful for estimating how much damage a regular employee could cause.

-• Double-blind testing takes the blind test and carries it a step further — only one or two people within the organization might be aware a test is being conducted.
+• Double-blind testing takes the blind test and carries it a step further: Only one or two people within the organization are aware that a test is being conducted.

-• Black box testing is basically the same as blind testing, but the tester receives no information before the test takes place.
-Rather, the pen testers must find their own way into the system.
+• Black box testing is basically the same as blind testing, but the penetration testers receive no information before the test takes place; they must find their own way into the system.

 Related best practices